-- The TPMS is not intended to replace normal tire care and maintenance or to provide warning of a tire failure or condition. - The TPMS should not be used as a tire pressure gauge while adjusting your tire pressure. - Driving on a significantly under-inflated tire causes the tire to overheat and can lead to tire failure.
+- The TPMS is not intended to replace normal tire care and maintenance or to provide warning of a tire failure or condition. - If your vehicle is not equipped with the Tire Fill Alert feature the TPMS should not be used as a tire pressure gauge while adjusting your tire pressure. - Driving on a significantly under-inflated tire causes the tire to overheat and can lead to tire failure.
 Under-inflation also reduces fuel efficiency and tire tread life, and may affect the vehicle's handling and stopping ability. - The TPMS is not a substitute for proper tire maintenance, and it is the driver's responsibility to maintain correct tire pressure using an accurate tire pressure gauge, even if under-inflation has not reached the level to trigger illumination of the TPMS Warning Light. - Seasonal temperature changes will affect tire pressure, and the TPMS will monitor the actual tire pressure in the tire.